benpapworth/waftools/doc/index.rst

 Source code checking
 --------------------
 C/C++ source code can be checked using the **cppcheck** static source analysis tool.
-Results of source checked by **cppcheck** will be presented in a HTML based report, containing a single index file containing a summary of defects containing links to detailed reports, one for each component (i.e. program, static- or shared library):
+Results of sources checked by **cppcheck** will be presented in a HTML based report.
+The report contains a single index file containing a summary of defects containing links to detailed reports, one for each component (i.e. C/C++ program, static- or shared library):

 .. figure:: cppcheck_summary.png
 	:align: center

 	summary of defects found.

-Per component a detailed report contains the defects found stating the defect type, severity and line number on which the defect has been detected:
+For each component a detailed report contains the defects found stating the defect type, its severity and line number on which the defect has been detected:

 .. figure:: cppcheck_detailed.png
 	:align: center

 	defects per file.

-Clicking the line number will show the source code with a colorfull marker for each defect detected:
+Clicking on the line number will show the source code with a colorfull marker for each defect that has been detected:

 .. figure:: cppcheck_source.png
 	:align: center

 	source code with highlighted defects.

 The code snippet below presents a *wscript* example using the *cppcheck* source code analysis tool::